 6 Different Types of Hair Weaves

-For centuries, ladies have worn weaves and hair extensions to achieve a sultry, feminine image.
+Ladies have worn weaves and hair extensions for centuries to achieve a sultry, feminine image.

-Celebrities were the only ones who had access to them in the past.
+In the past, celebrities were the only ones who could afford them.
 But today, women from all over the world wear them.

-As we become older, hair loss is a typical occurrence that affects all of us.
-Many of us don’t want surgery to restore our hair’s volume.
+As we age, hair loss is a common occurrence.
+Many people don’t want surgery to restore their hair’s volume.

-So, we opt-in for any type of hair weave.
+So, we opt-in for any hair weave.
 Christina Jenkins, a Black hairdresser, invented hair weaves.

-Rather than using heat or chemicals, she desired a novel method of adhering to hair loss.
-Hair weaving is a non-surgical method to get more hair.
+Rather than using heat or chemicals, she desired a novel method of coping with hair loss.
+Hair weaving is a non-surgical method of gaining more hair.

 Read on as we discuss the different types of hair weaves that exist.